MMR and MMRV vaccines

 Evidence suggests there will be no harm to your baby, but it’s better to let them know.

-The MMR vaccine is not recommended for people with a severely weakened immune system.
+The vaccine is not recommended for people with a severely weakened immune system.
 For example, people receiving chemotherapy.

 The evidence is clear: there is no link between the MMR vaccine and autism with many studies including WHO, and those published in The Lancet, reporting on this.